2007: Exploring the Inner Space of the Celebes Sea Explorers

 U.S. Embassy, Manila

 Caron De Mars has been in the U.S. diplomatic corps since 2001 and works for the Ocean, Environment, and Science Bureau in the U.S. Department of State.
 Her assignment in Manila includes work in sustainable fishing, reef protection, and obtaining clearances from the Philippine government for U.S. scientists interested in conducting research in Philippine waters.
-Caron has a B.S in Braodcasting from the University of Wyoming and an MBA from St. Mary’s University.
-She is a PADI-certified Rescue Diver and has been diving since 1991.
+De Mars has a BS in broadcasting from the University of Wyoming and an MBA from St. Mary’s University.
+She is a PADI-certified rescue diver and has been diving since 1991.

 Adonis S. Floren Adonis S. Floren